keithga/iPXEPreProcessor/README.md

     echo Could not ping google.com
 :if_0001_end
 ```
+IF statements make it easier to read.
+Right? :^)

 I've written similar products in the past, but decided to code this from scratch ( Jan 2025 ) and make public for the iPXE community.